Prince Harry Reacts to Not Being Allowed to Wear Military Uniform at Events Honoring Queen Elizabeth - E! Online

 Prince Harry is hoping to keep the focus on his grandmother.

-As the United Kingdom and the Commonwealth continues its mourning period following the death of Queen Elizabeth II, some have questioned why her grandson will not be permitted to wear his military uniform for any ceremonial events.
+As the United Kingdom and the Commonwealth continues its mourning period following the death of Queen Elizabeth II, some may spot her grandson not wearing his military uniform during upcoming ceremonial events.

+The Duke of Sussex, however, is more concerned about family than fashion.

 "Prince Harry The Duke of Sussex will wear a morning suit throughout events honoring his grandmother," his spokesperson said in a statement to E!
 News.
 "His decade of military service is not determined by the uniform he wears and we respectfully ask that focus remain on the life and legacy of Her Majesty Queen Elizabeth II."